RichardAntalik/Cola-recipe/readme.md

 * 15g flavor
 * 65g fruit syrup
 * 30-40g caramel
-* 600g sugar
+* 800-600g sugar
+	* I would start with 700g or more.
+I am used to lower sweetness so it's hard to judge.
 	* Original Kofola uses much more sugar - 160g/2l
-	* Could be mixed, I use 250g glucose and 350g sucrose
+	* Could be mixed, I used 250g glucose and 350g sucrose
 * 13g citric acid
 * 14g salt
 * Rest is water